Bradfield/algos/trees/parse-tree.md

 will parse this expression into the following list of character tokens `['(', '3', '+',` `'(', '4', '*', '5' ,')',')']`.
 Initially we will
 start out with a parse tree that consists of an empty root node.
-Figure 4 &lt;fig\_bldExpstep&gt; illustrates the structure and contents of the parse tree, as each new token is processed.
+Figure 4 illustrates the structure and contents of the parse tree, as each new token is processed.

 ![](Figures/buildExp1.png)